 - Objectives and tactics are essentially a detailed illustration of the established objectives and of who will achieve what and when.

-- SWOT summary – this works as both a base for your nonprofit strategic plan template and proof that techniques and objectives were set correctly.
+- SWOT summary works as both a base for your strategic plan for nonprofit template and proof that techniques and objectives were set correctly.

 - Risk analysis helps minimize the possible damage of various critical scenarios and keeps everyone in the organization on the lookout for undesirable factors.